 Don’t forget all your tried-and-true childhood games, such as I Spy!
 For older kids, encourage them to use more than one descriptor.
 Some options include:

 Give your kids a camera.
 Bring along an old point-and-shoot, hand them your phone or give your older kids a spin with a DSLR.
 It’s amazing how giving them a focus and responsibility can re-energize them and propel them forwards.

 Take turns walking, skipping, jumping, holding hands.
-Let each kid come up with a style and have them lead the way.
+Let each kid come up with a style and have them lead the way!

 Play the alphabet game as you go along on your hike.
 Start with things you are seeing along your hike (A-animal, B-branch, C-creek, etc.) and see how far you get.
 If you get stuck, expand a little further to include other nature-oriented words.